Academic year 2022/23

 An employer or organisation may be counted against more than one LAD, where they have claimed a payment for a placement for trainees living in different LADs.

-Traineeship starts, completion rates by age and quarter
+Traineeship starts, completions and completion rates, by age group and quarter

 National achievement rate tables

-The following statistics are classified as official statistics and have been produced in line with the Code of Practice for Statistics, rather than being classed as national statistics and approved as such by the United Kingdom Statistics Authority.
+The following statistics are classified as official statistics and have been produced in line with the Code of Practice for Statistics, rather than being classed as national statistics and accredited as such by the Office for Statistics Regulation (opens in a new tab).
 The statistics are included for transparency purposes.

 Data in this section refers to 2021/22 and was first published in March 2023.
 Data for 2022/23 is planned to be released in March 2024.